w3f/polkadot-wiki/docs/general/multisig-apps.md

 - **Transaction Tracking**: Offers real-time synchronization of transactions across different account levels.
 - **Third-Party Application Integration**: Users can access third-party applications with their multisig identities.
-Mimir currently supports integration with applications like Polkadot.js and is planning to expand to others.
+Mimir currently supports integration with applications like Polkadot-JS and is planning to expand to others.
 - **User-Friendly Interface**: Designed for ease of use, making complex multisig operations more accessible.